inside.ewu.edu

 Pre-requisites: junior standing.

-This course provides a foundation of concepts integral to considering the assessment of language learners including cultural validity and developing proficiency.
-Students will apply the concepts as they analyze, evaluate, compare and create language assessments.
+Provides a foundation of concepts integral to considering the assessment of language learners including cultural validity and developing proficiency.
+Students apply the concepts as they analyze, evaluate, compare, and create language assessments.

 ESLG 496.
 EXPERIMENTAL.
 1-5 Credits.